 JOHNSON: Teacher Diana Callope is here for a second day to protest Republican Governor Scott Walker's plan.

-Ms. DIANA CALLOPE (Public School Teacher): Life will probably never go back to normal unless this gets killed.
+DIANA CALLOPE: Life will probably never go back to normal unless this gets killed.

 JOHNSON: It's been a day of conflicting reports and considerable confusion as to where the state's 14 Democratic senators might be hiding.
 Until the Senate staff finds at least one of them, the governor's plan can't go anywhere.